-The IDT72261LA/72271LA are exceptionally deep, high speed, CMOS First-In-First-Out (FIFO) memories with clocked read and write controls.
+The IDT72V255LA/72V265LA are functionally compatible versions of the IDT72255/72265 designed to run off a 3.3V supply for very low power consumption.
+The IDT72V255LA/72V265LA are exceptionally deep, high speed, CMOS First-In-First-Out (FIFO) memories with clocked read and write controls.
 These FIFOs offer numerous improvements over previous SuperSync FIFOs, including the following:

-- The limitation on the frequency of one clock input with respect to the other has been removed.
-The Frequency Select pin (FS) has been removed, thus it is no longer necessary to select which of the two clock inputs, RCLK or WCLK, is running at the higher frequency. - The period required for the read/shift operation is now fixed and short. - The first word data latency period, from the time the first word is written to an empty FIFO to the time it can be read, is now fixed and short.
-(The variable clock cycle counting delay associated with the latency period found on previous SuperSync devices has been eliminated on this SuperSync family.)
+- The limitation of the frequency of one clock input with respect to the other has been removed.
+The Frequency Select pin (FS) has been removed, thus it is no longer necessary to select which of the two clock inputs, RCLK or WCLK, is running at the higher frequency.